gtrspctr/CreateFlaskWebserver_Hyper-V/README.md

 2. ```sudo apt install -y nginx```
 3. Add allow rule to firewall:
    - ```sudo ufw allow 'Nginx HTTP'``` or ```'Nginx HTTPS'``` or ```'Nginx Full'```
+4. Test that Nginx is working by going the http://IP in a browser.
+We expect a default Nginx page.

 ### Configure Nginx and GUnicorn
 1. Delete default site in sites-enabled directory: